-With many of us confined to our homes during the lockdown, lots of children are spending more time than usual having fun outside in the garden.
+With temperatures set to soar many children will be spending more time than usual having fun outside in the garden.
 It's great to get outside and get some fresh air and exercise but with summer on its way, it's important to remember to stay safe in the sun.

 Unfortunately, when the sun is out the specialist teams at the Children's Hospital's Emergency Department do see an increase in the number of babies and children they treat for sunstroke and dehydration.
 When having fun in the sun to remember the following things: